-Let me share with you the most delicious potato side dishes you will ever want to eat!
-Simple ingredients, that are easy to prepare, and bake up so delicious.
-"Dusty" Potatoes is the perfect recipe to have guests help with, and everyone can be in the kitchen, visiting and enjoying the time spent together.
+Let me share with you the most delicious potato side dish you will forever want to eat on a regular rotation!
+Made from simple ingredients, that are easy to prepare, and bake up deliciously.
+So are everyone I have served these to, loves them!
+Dusty Potatoes is also the perfect recipe to have family or even guests help with, and that way everyone can be in the kitchen, visiting and enjoying the time spent together.

-There are tons of recipes that do not need a big build-up, to convince you to give it a go in your own kitchen, and this is one of those.
-After all, who doesn't love crispy potatoes and onions baked together?
+There are tons of recipes that do not need a big wordy build-up, to convince you to give it a go in your own kitchen, and this is one of those.
+After all, who doesn't love crispy potatoes and onions baked together with a crispy coating?
+You have the choice of peeling the potatoes or leave them as nature grew them.
+Which is what we usually do.
+I have been a potato skin lover since I was a kid and mom made baked potatoes for dinner.
+My favorite part was the skin, which I usually saved for last...

 Ingredients needed for this recipe: